powsybl/powsybl.github.io/pages/documentation/simulation/rao/index.md

 ## Introduction
-The Remedial Action Optimization on an electrical network, aims at implementing the best actions that optimize the state of the network by reducing congestions.
-These actions, commonly called "remedial actions", can be of different
-types: phase-shift transformers, HVDC links, switches, re-dispatching...
+The Remedial Action Optimization on an electrical network, aims at implementing the best actions that optimize the state of the network by reducing operational limits violations.
+These actions, commonly called "remedial actions", can be of different types: phase-shift transformers, HVDC links, switches, re-dispatching...
 A **R**emedial **A**ction **O**ptimizer is frequently abbreviated as **"RAO"**.

 ## Implementations